 3261 for official TOEFL scores.
 No department code is necessary.

 3092 for official GRE scores.
 No department code is necessary.

 1197 for official Miller Analogy Test scores.

-IELTS, PTE, and MCAT do not have an institutional code; you may submit copies of these scores.
+IELTS, PTE, and MCAT do not have an institutional code.

 Students who have graduated from a university in the following English-speaking countries (USA, Canada, UK, Australia and New Zealand) are exempt from the TOEFL, IELTS, or PTE requirement.